noworry-b-still/rfs/README.md

 ## General Flow:

 1. Run `make` to compile and build.
-2. Run `./server` in one terminal
+2. Run `./server` in one terminal.
-3. Run `./client WRITE local-file-path remote-file-path` (to upload a file to remote server)
+3. Run `./client WRITE local-file-path remote-file-path -r` (to upload a read-only file to remote server)(with no flag, defaults to read-write file).
-4. Run `./client GET remote-file-path local-file-path` (to download a file from remote server)
+4. Run `./client GET remote-file-path local-file-path` (to download a file from remote server).
-5. Run `./client RM remote-file-path` (to remove a file from remote server)
+5. Run `./client RM remote-file-path` (to remove a file from remote server).

 ## Permissions: